noufanelachola/arduino-clock/README.md

 ## Usage

 ### Arduino
-1. Open the `arduino/clock_display.ino` file in the Arduino IDE.
+1. Open the `clock.ino` file in the Arduino IDE.
 2. Upload the code to your Arduino board.

 ### Python
-1. Run the Python script to send the current time and day to the Arduino: python python/clockp.py
+1. Run the Python script to send the current time and day to the Arduino:
+`python clockp.py`.
+> Also dont forget to edit the COM port.

 ## License
 [Your chosen license]